GAIR: Location-Aware Self-Supervised Contrastive Pre-Training with Geo-Aligned Implicit Representations: Experiments

 \subsection{Street View Imagery Results}

 \paragraph{Socio-economic Indicator Regression.} This task aims at predicting socio-economic indicators from street view images, a widely studied problem in urban analytics \citep{fan2023urban}.
-We evaluate models on 10 socio-economic indicators: population density, educational attainment, health condition rates, racial demographics, median household income, proximity to public transportation, percentage of people who walk or bike, proportion of the population over 65 years old, crime rates, and visible sky area, and report RMSE across different fine-tuning settings in Table \ref{tab:street_view_benchmark}. \model{} achieves the lowest RMSE in the Non-Linear Probing and Fine-Tune All settings, outperforming all baselines.
-On average, it demonstrates a 10\% improvement over other models.

-\paragraph{Human Perception Regression.} This task assesses human perceptions of urban environments, which are widely used in urban planning, psychology, and social studies \citep{wei2022mapping}.
-We perform regression on six perceptual attributes: 'Beautiful', 'Boring', 'Depressing', 'Lively', 'Safe', and 'Wealthy' .
-As shown in Table \ref{tab:street_view_benchmark}, we can see that \model{} achieves competitive performance, matching or exceeding baseline methods.
+We evaluate models on 10 socio-economic indicators: population density, educational attainment, health condition rates, racial demographics, median household income, proximity to public transportation, percentage of people who walk or bike, proportion of the population over 65 years old, crime rates, and visible sky area, and report RMSE across different fine-tuning settings in Table \ref{tab:street_view_benchmark}. \model{} achieves the lowest RMSE in the Fine-Tune All settings and the 2nd best in Non-Linear Probing settings. \paragraph{Human Perception Regression.} This task assesses human perceptions of urban environments, which are widely used in urban planning, psychology, and social studies \citep{wei2022mapping}.
+We perform regression on six perceptual attributes: 'Beautiful', 'Boring', 'Depressing', 'Lively', 'Safe', and 'Wealthy'.
+As shown in Table \ref{tab:street_view_benchmark}, we can see that \model{} achieves the best performance on linear probing and fine-tuning settings, and remains the 2nd best model on the non-linear probing setting.
 Notably, the explicit integration of geolocation into contrastive learning significantly enhances model performance, as seen in the substantial improvement from \model{} w/o Loc to \model{}. \paragraph{View Direction Classification.} View direction reflects the model's ability to capture geospatial context.
 This task involves classifying images into two categories: "front/back" and "side".
-As shown in Table \ref{tab:street_view_benchmark}, existing Geo-Foundation Models struggle with view direction estimation, whereas \model{} consistently outperforms all baselines, demonstrating its superior spatial awareness. \paragraph{Imaging Platform Classification.} Different imaging platforms offer distinct perspectives on the built and natural environment.
-For this task we include 6 platform types, including driving surface, walking surface, cycling surface, tuner, open fields, and railway.
+As shown in Table \ref{tab:street_view_benchmark}, existing GeoFMs struggle with view direction estimation, whereas \model{} consistently outperforms all baselines, demonstrating its superior spatial awareness. \paragraph{Imaging Platform Classification.} Different imaging platforms offer distinct perspectives on the built and natural environment.
+For this task, we include 6 platform types, including driving surface, walking surface, cycling surface, tunnel, open fields, and railway.
 As shown in Table \ref{tab:street_view_benchmark}, \model{} outperforms all baselines on all settings.